deNBI/simpleVMWorkshop/part4.md

    Please use again `/vol/data` as mountpath.
 Click on `Add +` to add the volume.
    ![](figures/reuseVolume.png)

-4. Grant again access to all project members with a `cloud-portal-support` tag.
+4. Grant again access to all project members with a `Cloud-portal-support` tag.
    This way these members get ssh access to your VM and can help you in case something does not work as expected.
    ![](figures/grantAccess.png)